Spooked by probes, pharma executives ask: should I leave China?

 “Every week I write an email saying you’re missing the point - you won’t have time to get hit by the U.S. law because you’ll be in jail in China,” Dickinson said.

-While formal charges have only been leveled against GSK executives, virtually all big drugmakers in China have come under scrutiny from police or regulators.
+While formal charges have only been levelled against GSK executives, virtually all big drugmakers in China have come under scrutiny from police or regulators.

 All said they were cooperating with the authorities and that they did not condone bribery.